jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%208%20(Snowflake%20Partner%20Connect).png)

 We generate an SSH public/private key pair locally using the terminal.
-The public key is then assigned to the Fivetran service account in a Snowflake SQL worksheet.
+We then assign the public key to the Fivetran service account in a Snowflake SQL worksheet.

 ```sql
 -- Assign the public SSH key to the Fivetran user.
 The private key was entered into Fivetran when configuring the destination